aberner6/kadk-data-vis/README.md

 March 10 - April 3rd, 2020

+## Online Plan
+As we cannot be in the same location for the next 2 weeks, we will follow this plan for how to continue the learning:
+1. Communication: I will send important updates on the #general channel on slack.
+You can always also reach me at a.berner@ciid.dk or +45 50 21 27 65
+2. Lectures: Join me on google hangouts at 9 a.m. during our course days
+3. In-class exercises: Stay on google hangouts.
+Use slack to post about programming questions in the #code channel.
+Ping me directly about any personal questions as you work.

+NOTE: As we will all be on video calls for many hours, feel free to simply mute yourself so that the sound coming from all our devices do not make too much audio chaos :) I prefer that you keep your video cameras ON as much as possible because this also helps me to see whether you are physically available (I can ask you a question or ask for your input) or whether you may have gone to another room for water, etc.

+4. Homework: Remains the same.
+I will review your work once you post it in the #assignments channel.
+5. Guidance: Remains the same: sign up for "office hours" with me or ping me at any time during our course days for extra help, project mentorship, brainstorms, troubleshooting.
+6. Peer-to-peer learning: We will stay on google hangouts when working on in-class exercises.
+Therefore, feel free to simply un-mute yourself and ask someone a question just as you would in the class at any point.
+Also, PLEASE post any questions, code issues, thoughts in slack.
+7. Materials:
+    a.
+Lectures: After each lecture-day, I will post a PDF of my slides on slack.
+    b.
+Code: I will also continue to post all relevant code on github.
+Make sure you can pull my updates to your local repository.
+Tutorial [here](https://help.github.com/en/github/using-git/getting-changes-from-a-remote-repository)
+    c.
+Handouts: When there are handouts for you to read, I will upload them in a handouts folder or share links to them in slack.
+    d.
+References: The [reference page](https://github.com/aberner6/kadk-data-vis/blob/master/references.md) is constantly being updated with new inspiration, talks, readings, code tutorials, etc. Please check it on a daily basis.
+    e.
+Syllabus + Assignments: I will keep the [syllabus and assignments page](https://github.com/aberner6/kadk-data-vis/) - both contained here on our main website - up to date with class structures as well as due dates (as they evolve).
+Please check it before each class.

 ## Description:
 Visualization is an increasingly important part of making sense of our highly networked, data-rich world.
 Using a combination of interpretive methods and representational techniques, we will explore various ways visualization can make invisible relationships, structures and stories visible.
 We will learn how to extend the capabilities of ordinary perception to tell stories and draw insight from information.